 The sum of all 20 muscle yields a total motor score for each patient, with a maximum possible score of 100 points for patients with no weakness.
 A different score, however, for upper limbs and lower limbs can be calculated making it 50 maximum for both upper and lower limb.

 Determine Single Neurological Level

-After motor and sensory levels have been determined, the information is assimilated for determining a single neurological levels.
+After motor and sensory levels have been determined, the information is assimilated for determining a single neurological level.
 This is important because the sensory and motor level may differ.

-the neurological level is the lowest segment where motor and sensory function is normal on both sides, and is the most cephalad of the sensory and motor levels determined in sensory and motor examination.
+The neurological level is the lowest segment where the motor and sensory function is normal on both sides and is the most cephalad of the sensory and motor levels determined in sensory and motor examination.

 Complete or incomplete spinal cord injury